Phenylephrine Lawsuit Investigation: Decongestants Are Ineffective, FDA Panel Says

 - This Alert Affects:

-- Anyone who purchased over-the-counter (OTC) cold, flu and allergy medications containing a decongestant known as phenylephrine.
+- New York residents who purchased certain over-the-counter (OTC) cold, flu and allergy medications containing a decongestant known as phenylephrine.

 - What’s Going On?